Socratic what now?

 - Before hosting a Socratic Circle, ensure participants are informed of the topic and given time to consider the issues at hand.
 You can even challenge them to bring along a few of their ideas that they might like to contribute as prompts to the conversation.

-- In a spacious room, divide participants into two concentric circles on chairs with no table in the middle.
+- In a spacious room, divide participants into two concentric circles on chairs with no table in the middle (although a centrepiece can be a meaningful symbol).
 Everyone should have an unobstructed view of everyone else and any notes posted to the walls for reference.

-- Set the stage for the conversation by sharing the challenge question to spark thinking or issues to be discussed and create some basic ground rules for participants, explaining how the process will work, acknowledging some of the challenging issues that may be raised.
+- Set the stage for the conversation by sharing a previously determined prompt/challenge question to spark thinking or issues to be discussed and create some basic ground rules for participants, explaining how the process will work, acknowledging some of the challenging issues that may be raised.

-- Beginning the conversation with only participants sitting in the inner circle allowed to speak.
+- Begin with a few moments of silence, then start the conversation with only participants sitting in the inner circle allowed to speak.
 Instruct the outer circle to remain silent and participate by listening, watching for insights, similarities or meaning (they may jot down notes they wish).

-- The facilitator does not start the conversations and remains silent throughout unless things get ugly and disrespectful.
-Conversation should be organic and led by the group.
+- The facilitator is not an active participant in the conversation and remains silent throughout unless things get disrespectful or off track.
+The conversation should be organic and led by the group.

 - Often times there are lulls in conversation where no one is speaking.
 Silence is healthy.
 Let participants sit in silence and reflect and the conversation will take a deeper turn when it starts again.

-- After 10–30 minutes (depending on groups size, conversation flow, allotted time, and energy in the room) interrupt the conversation and ask the inner to move to the outer circle to listen, and the outer circle takes the inside talking seats.
+- After 15–30 minutes (depending on group size, conversation flow, allotted time, and energy in the room) interrupt the conversation (I like to use a bell or a chime) and ask the inner to move to the outer circle to listen, with those from the outer circle taking seats in the inside circle.
 Begin the conversation again using the same challenge question or issues.

-- After the second session of dialogue, the facilitator can lead an open discussion about the process and the content, review the notes the recorder harvested, and pose questions like “what stood out for you?” about “where to from here?” often resulting in consensus building and/or priority actions or the need for further discussion on key issues.
+- After the second session of dialogue, the facilitator can lead an open discussion about the process and the content, review the notes the recorder harvested, and pose questions like “What stood out for you?
+Any new ideas?” or "How did this discussion change your understanding of this situation?" or even "How did this experience make you feel?"
+By affording everyone the opportunity to speak up in conclusion, often a moment of "Where to from here?" arises, potentially resulting in consensus building and/or priority actions or the need for further discussion on key issues.

 Anything else I should consider or plan for?